AckerlyXu/heima/articles/storage/storage-monitoring-diagnosing-troubleshooting-classic-portal.md

 If you are seeing spikes in the value of **PercentThrottlingError** that coincide with periods of high activity for the application, you should implement an exponential (not linear) back off strategy for retries in your client: this will reduce the immediate load on the partition and help your application to smooth out spikes in traffic.
 For more information about how to implement retry policies using the Storage Client Library, see <a href="http://msdn.microsoft.com/zh-cn/library/azure/microsoft.windowsazure.storage.retrypolicies.aspx" target="_blank">Microsoft.WindowsAzure.Storage.RetryPolicies Namespace</a> on MSDN.

+> [!NOTE]
-> [AZURE.NOTE] You may also see spikes in the value of **PercentThrottlingError** that do not coincide with periods of high activity for the application: the most likely cause here is the storage service moving partitions to improve load balancing.
+> You may also see spikes in the value of **PercentThrottlingError** that do not coincide with periods of high activity for the application: the most likely cause here is the storage service moving partitions to improve load balancing.

 #### <a name="permanent-increase-in-PercentThrottlingError"></a>Permanent increase in PercentThrottlingError error